mouzam-ali-007/ricoma-poc/README.md

 ### BackEnd

-Navigate into backend directory (cd poc-backend)
+1. Navigate into backend directory (cd poc-backend)
-Run npm install to install all Packages/Dependencies npm start to start the server
+2. Run npm install to install all Packages/Dependencies
+3. npm start to start the server
+4. npm run dev to seed the data manually

 ### FrontEnd

-Comming Soon
+1. Navigate into frontend directory (cd poc-frontend)
+2. Run npm install to install all Packages/Dependencies
+3. npm start to start the server